 Choose this setting if your network uses a radius server to distribute keys to the clients (network cards).
-This is typically used for a business network.
+WPA (with server) is typically used in business networks

-- From the Security Mode drop-down menu, select "WPA (with server)". - Enter the IP address of the radius server into the "Radius Server" fields. - 3.
+- From the Security Mode drop-down menu, select "WPA (with Radius Server)". - Enter the IP address of the radius server into the "Radius Server" fields. - 3.
 Enter the radius key into the "Radius Key" field. - Enter the key interval.
 The key interval is how often the keys are distributed (in packets).

 5. Click "Apply Changes" to finish.
+You must now set all clients (network cards) to match these settings.

-IMPORTANT: You must now set all wireless network cards/adapters to match these settings.
+IMPORTANT: You must now set all wireless network cards/ adapters to match these settings.